About AOP

 Martina Glass, Operations Manager

-Heather Alexander, Senior Education Officer
+Heather Alexander, Senior Education Officer (Creative & Tourism)

-Ria Mee, Education Officer
+Ria Mee, Senior Education Officer

 Nick Parke, Education Officer